Where the Wildflowers Are

 Lyall's Anemone (Anemone lyallii)

 This small woodland flower is definitely worth looking for.
 Lyall’s Anemone (Anemone lyallii) has a single white flower with five sepals (which look like petals).
-It also has leaves in sets of three but the leaves are lobed and coarsely toothed, making each leaf look like three separate leaves.
-With a little extra work it can be found alongside some trails in moist coastal forests.
+It also has leaves in sets of three.
+However, unlike the trillium, the leaves are lobed and coarsely toothed.
+This makes each leaf look like three separate leaves.
+With a little extra work, you can find these wildflowers in bloom alongside some trails in moist coastal forests.

 Pacific Bleeding Heart (Dicentra formosa)